Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Why Eat Fermented Food?

-Why should you eat fermented food?
+Should we eat fermented food?

-Sure, there are some fermented foods which people still eat a plenty.
+Sure, there are some fermented natural foods which people still eat a plenty.
 Yogurt is in that category - but most factory-produced flavoured and filled yogurts don't really cut it as "live" foods.
 There are some good ones of course, including probiotic yogurts, that can be worth buying from the supermarket.
 But for the very best fermented cultures you may need to a bit look further.

 The foods I am talking about are still available but you have to seek them out.
 Some of the very best ones are made by small artisans and people in their own home kitchens.
 These are highly valuable foods with unique nutritional benefits.